OPC-Router/opc-ua-umati-mssql-grafana/README.md

 > - The Runtime
 > - Management with the user interface
 >
-> The two components may run on two completely different systems
+> The two components may run on two completely different systems.
 > To set/edit the OPC Router 4, it is connected to the OPC Router Runtime via OPC Router Management, this abstraction allows the settings to be made remotely.
 ### **What is the sample doing?**
 - This docker sample is a fully functional OPC Router 4 project sample.